Tanganekald people: Country

 'Our maldawuli (ancestors) told us, long, long ago, to 'beware of ants'.
 Whitemen must be the 'ants' he spoke of, for he has eaten away all my people, my herbs, my game, and even my sandhills.'

 Language

-Tanganekald, also known as Thangal, is one of several dialects of the Ngarrindjeri language, but is now extinct.
+Tanganekald language, also known as Thangal, is one of several dialects of the Ngarrindjeri language, but is now extinct.

 Social organisation

 According to Norman Tindale, the Tanganekeld people consisted of some 22 bands.